Ignaz Seipel: Post-chancellorship and contemporary assessments

 Seipel was not satisfied with the First Republic's form of government.
 He was a major driver behind the push to strengthen the role of the federal president that was realized in the 1929 amendment to the federal constitution.
 Seipel negotiated it with the Social Democrats and "probably thought of himself as the future holder of the office".
 Under the political slogan of "true democracy", he proposed a cleansing of the system from the "evil of party rule":

 In 1930 Seipel was briefly Austrian foreign minister in the cabinet of Carl Vaugoin.
 After the bankruptcy of the Creditanstalt Bank in 1931, he was to take over the reins of government again but was unsuccessful in forming a coalition.

 Decades later, Bruno Kreisky, Social Democratic Federal Chancellor from 1970 to 1983, criticized his own party for the 1931 events.
 Seipel had offered Otto Bauer, the head of the Social Democrats, a coalition at the height of the world economic crisis.
 The party executive, however, had not taken him up on it.
 "In retrospect, it seems to me clearly wrong not to have pushed harder for a compromise in order to be in government at such a critical moment. ...
 In my opinion, this was the last chance to save Austrian democracy," Kreisky wrote in 1986.

 Seipel had seen in the Jews a class that represented mobile large capital and a "certain kind of merchant mentality" by which the people felt threatened in their economic existence.
 Austria, Seipel said, was "in danger of being dominated economically, culturally, and politically by the Jews."
 As a solution to the so-called Jewish question, he proposed recognizing the Jews as a national minority.

 While Seipel's politics were initially characterized by a belief in Austria's self-reliance, he later took the view that without the German Reich Austrian politics were not meaningful.

+Death

 Seipel suffered from tuberculosis and also from diabetes as a consequences of the assassination attempt against him.
 In December 1930 he went to Merano for a cure, where he received a telegram from Pope Pius XI wishing him a speedy recovery so that he could "return to his so meritorious activity".
 He died in 1932 in the Lower Austrian sanatorium Wienerwald.
 Otto Bauer dedicated an obituary to him in the Arbeiter-Zeitung (Workers' Newspaper), in which he attested to Seipel's "honest inner conviction":